ianw3214/aetherpath/README.md

 ## IDEAS

 - How will the game end?
-  - Research based - spend certain amount of resources to 'unlock' humanities surivial
+  - Research based - spend certain amount of resources to 'unlock' humanities survival
   - Exploration based - find a habitable planet for humanity
   - Why not both? alternate endings :D